-    For a brief moment I run through the hours of conversations I’ve had with him in slow motion.
+For a brief moment I run through the hours of conversations I’ve had with him in what feels like slow motion.
 He asks me about school every time we meet and he remembers every answer I give.

 “You are almost done with the year, right?”

 Our conversations are mainly about school and today’s is no different.
 He is an old Palestinian man who puts education before himself.
 His children, much older than me, have families now who admire their doctorates and their professional degrees.
 He himself still puts his doctorate to good use.
 Imagine an old man with a cane in his hand, a Russian fur hat on his head, and a kuffiyeh guarding his shoulders.
 He walks into the classroom.
 “Professor!” they shout.
 He fills them in on the latest computer science developments.

 Today he is just an old Palestinian man.
 No cane, no fur hat, and no kuffiyeh in sight.
 No family either.
 The seats are still empty.
 He is still holding my hand.

 He asks how my summer break is going and I give the most genuine response I can give but, in all honesty, everyone who loves school knows that summer break is a drag.
 We both know it but we have guests in the room, his eyes tell me, so I keep it to myself.

 The conversation shifts to virtually everything that has absolutely nothing to do with his health.
 I am no longer in the picture.
 He and the other three discuss whatever it is that married Arab men discuss.
 Firm handshakes.
 “You’re getting stronger.”